rkrambovitis/otinanai/README.md

 + Automatic spike handling.
 No need to clear rrd spikes just because you restarted something :)
 + Multiple metrics per graph.
 Mean, avg, 99th, 95th, min, max all within the timeframe you choose.
 + Relevant graph viewport.
 By default spikes are outside graphing area, making graphs relevant.
-+ Multiple output visualizations (merged, axis-merged, stacked, gauge or individual)
++ Multiple output visualizations (merged, stacked, gauge or individual)
 + Spike detection and notification
 + Graphs generated on the fly, no need to set up in advance.
 + No fancy queries or programming needed.
 Just pipe it data, and type keywords in web field.